 Chisenhale Edition is an object with a picture, it is signed on the box and can be hung either open, showing the paper drop, or closed with the lid, having the bright Kodak yellow lighten up the room.

-Tillmans’ exhibition history since 1988 includes solo exhibitions at many major international galleries and museums including Tate Britain and Serpentine Gallery, London; Reina Sofia, Madrid; Palais de Tokyo, Paris; PS1 Contemporary Art Center/MoMA, New York; Museum of Contemporary Art, Chicago; Hamburger Bahnhof, Museum for Contemporary Art, Berlin; the Stedelijk Museum, Amsterdam; Tamayo Museum, Mexico City and the Staatsgalerie Stuttgart.
+Wolfgang Tillmans (b.1968, Remscheid, Germany), studied at Bournemouth and Poole College of Art and Design in Bournemouth, England from 1990 to 1992.
+In 2009, he received the Kulturpreis der Deutschen Gesellschaft für Photographie and was selected to serve as an Artist Trustee on the Board of Tate.
+Tillmans was the recipient of the 2015 Hasselblad Foundation International Award in Photography.
+He currently has a major solo exhibition at Tate Modern and previously had solo exhibitions at many major international galleries and museums including Tate Britain and Serpentine Gallery, London; Reina Sofia, Madrid; Palais de Tokyo, Paris; PS1 Contemporary Art Center/MoMA, New York; Museum of Contemporary Art, Chicago; Hamburger Bahnhof, Museum for Contemporary Art, Berlin; the Stedelijk Museum, Amsterdam; Tamayo Museum, Mexico City and the Staatsgalerie Stuttgart.

-Tillmans is Professor of Interdisciplinary art at Stadelschuele, Frankfurt; an Artist Trustee of the Tate Board and runs the not for profit exhibition space ‘Between Bridges’ in London.
+Tillmans is Professor of Interdisciplinary art at Stadelschuele, Frankfurt and runs the not for profit exhibition space ‘Between Bridges’ in London.

 Wolfgang Tillmans is represented by Maureen Paley, London; Galerie Daniel Buchholz, Cologne/Berlin; Andrea Rosen Gallery, New York, Regen Projects, Los Angeles and Galerie Chantal Crousel, Paris.